ZeroPhone/ZPUI/docs/index.rst

 Welcome to ZPUI documentation!
 =================================

-ZPUI stands for ZeroPhone UI, it's the official user interface for ZeroPhone (installed on ZeroPhone official SD card images).
-It allows you to interact with your ZeroPhone, using the 1.3" OLED and the 30-button numpad.
+ZPUI (ZeroPhone UI, pronounced *zippy ui*) is a powerful user interface and app framework for small screens.
+It was designed for the ZeroPhone project, but it's usable on a wide variety of single-board computers.

+Minimum requirements:
+    - monochrome 128x64 or larger screen (OLED/LCD)
+    - 5 buttons

-ZPUI is based on pyLCI, a general-purpose UI for embedded devices.
-However, unlike pyLCI, ZPUI is tailored for the ZeroPhone hardware, namely, the 1.3" monochrome OLED and 30-key numpad (though it still retains input&output drivers from pyLCI), and it also ships with ZeroPhone-specific applications.
+ZPUI is based on pyLCI, a general-purpose UI for embedded devices, an interface that supports 16x2 and larger character displays.
+Currently.
+ZPUI is tailored for the ZeroPhone hardware, namely, the 1.3" monochrome 128x64 OLED and 30-key numpad (though it still retains input&output drivers from pyLCI), and it also ships with ZeroPhone-specific applications.

+At the moment, ZPUI is being made more generic and tested across many different single-board computers, and the documentatin is being improved along with the effort.

 Guides:
 =======